ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 In addition to the PTO you accrue, you also receive 6 Personal Wellness days (48h) on the first of every year.
 This is for time you need to take for anything health-related: doctors appts, illness, mental health and/or rest.

-Beyond your allocated Personal Wellness Time, TEN7 may ask you to take a bonus day off from time to time if we know you've been working more than usual or a big site just launched.
+Beyond your allocated Personal Wellness Time, TEN7 may ask you to take a day off from time to time if we know you've been working more than usual or a big site just launched.
 You can log this time in Harvest under the TEN7 Time Off project using the task "Misc.
 Time Off."

 ## Vaccinations